MaterializeInc/materialize/doc/user/content/sql/show-clusters.md

 ## Pre-installed clusters

-Materialize has several pre-installed clusters that are used to improve the user experience, as well as support system administration tasks.
+When you enable a Materialize region, several clusters that are used to improve the user experience, as well as support system administration tasks, will be pre-installed.

 ### `default` cluster

-When you enable a Materialize region, a cluster named `default` with a single `xsmall` [replica](/overview/key-concepts/#cluster-replicas) named `r1` will be pre-installed.
+A cluster named `default` with a single `xsmall` [replica](/overview/key-concepts/#cluster-replicas) named `r1` will be pre-installed in every environment.
 You can modify or drop this cluster or its replicas at any time.

 {{< note >}}
 The default value for the `cluster` session parameter is `default`.